model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 However, you need not verify the method for all possible instantiations of `T`.
 It suffices to verify this method for `T` of byte sizes 0, 1, 2, 4, and at least one non-power of two.

-#### Part 2: Unsafe Atomic Functions
+#### Part 2: Safe Abstractions

-The atomic types expose safe methods for atomic operations.
+The atomic types expose safe abstractions for atomic operations.
-These safe methods call unsafe private helper functions, which in turn invoke atomic instrinsics.
+In this part, you will work toward verifying that these abstractions are indeed safe by writing and verifying safety contracts for the unsafe code in their bodies.

 For example, `AtomicBool::store` is the (public) safe method that atomically updates the boolean's value.
 This method invokes the unsafe function `atomic_store`, which in turn calls `intrinsics::atomic_store_relaxed`, `intrinsics::atomic_store_release`, or `intrinsics::atomic_store_seqcst`, depending on the provided ordering.
-In this part, you will write safety contracts for each of the the unsafe helper functions.

 Write and verify safety contracts for the unsafe functions: